• Skip to primary navigation

 • Sieve flour, baking powder and salt and keep it aside.

-• In a clean bowl, cream the butter, and castor sugar until light and fluffy.
-Add the egg and continue beating until it is well incorporated and the mixture is all light and creamy.
+• In a clean bowl, cream the butter, and sugar until light and fluffy.
+Add the eggs and continue beating until it is well incorporated and the mixture is all light and creamy.

 • Fold in the flour alternately with milk, starting and end with flour.

-• Pour cake batter into prepared tins and bake for about 25 to 30 minutes until the center of the cake springs back when pressed lightly.
+• Pour cake batter into prepared tins and bake for about 25 to 30 minutes until the center of the cakes spring back when pressed lightly.
 You can also use a toothpick to test if the cake is done.
-The toothpick should come out clean when inserted in the center of the cake.
+The toothpick should come out without any wet batter sticking to it when inserted in the center of the cake.

 • Remove cakes from oven and let them rest in the tins for a few minutes before turning them over onto wire racks to cool completely.